johnwcowan/pdp8x/arch.md

 ## Instruction decoding

-Each cycle of the PDP-8/X begins by setting IR to M[PC] and setting OP from IR.
+Each cycle of the PDP-8/X begins by setting IR to M[PC] and setting OP from the four most significant bits (0xF000) of IR.
-The 21 most significant bits of IR are copied to Y, and the 11 least significant bits are set to 0.
+The 21 most significant bits of PC (0xFFFFF800) are copied to Y, and the 11 least significant bits of IR are set to 0.
 Then PC is set to PC + 1, but if PC is 0xFFFFFFFF, then its new value is 0x00000000.

 ## Memory-referencing instructions